Call or Text 571-441-2233 to

 What Does it Mean to Sponsor Someone for Immigration?

-A U.S. citizen or lawful permanent resident may apply for immigrant visas or Green Cards on someone else's behalf.
+Answer: A U.S. citizen or lawful permanent resident may apply for immigrant visas or Green Cards on someone else's behalf.
 Sponsoring someone for immigration involves accepting financial responsibility for them after they come to the U.S. Along with other applications and documentation, a sponsor will be required to submit an Affidavit of Support to show that they have sufficient income or assets to support the immigrant while they are living in the United States.

 What Types of Visas Are Available for Family Members?

-U.S. citizens and lawful permanent residents can provide sponsorship for family members when applying for visas and helping them immigrate to the United States.
+Answer: U.S. citizens and lawful permanent residents can provide sponsorship for family members when applying for visas and helping them immigrate to the United States.
 The primary categories of family visas are:

 • Immediate Relative visas (IR): These visas are for people with close family relationships with U.S. citizens, including spouses, unmarried children younger than 21, and parents.